 The City of Mississauga is part of the largest labour force market in Canada, the Toronto Region.
-Within the Toronto Region, employees can be recruited from a large population base of over 4.3 million people aged 15 years and above.
-Based on the magnitude and diversity of the industrial and commercial base located in Mississauga, this city has become one of the most significant employment growth centres in the Region.
+Within the region, employees can be recruited from a large population base of over 4.3 million people aged 15 years and above.
+Based on the magnitude and diversity of the industrial and commercial base located in Mississauga, this city has become one of the most significant employment growth centres in the region.

 One of North America's Most Educated Talent Pools